ember-learn/guides-source/guides/v3.7.0/components/triggering-changes-with-actions.md

 Sometimes the parent component invoking an action has some context needed for the action that the child component doesn't.
 Consider, for example,
-the case where the `button-with-confirmation` component we've defined is used within `send-message`.
+the case where the `ButtonWithConfirmation` component we've defined is used within `SendMessage`.
 The `sendMessage` action that we pass to the child component may expect a message type parameter to be provided as an argument:

 ```javascript {data-filename=app/components/send-message.js}